rust-lang/lang-team/src/calendar.md

 ## Subteam Calendars

 Some subteams of the lang team reuse the primary lang team calendar for their own calendar events, while others may choose to create a separate calendar.
-The calendars of all subteams that do not use the main calendar are listed below:
+The calendars of all subteams that do not use the main calendar should be listed below:

 ### Style Team